 On our second journey, the big hit entrée that a few in our group ordered was from the “Secret Special.”
-A trio of scallops with beets and asparagus ($26…I think) was downed in a hurry by Tracy, Andy and Jackie.
+A trio of scallops with beets and asparagus ($26…I think) Tracy, Andy, and Jackie downed it in a hurry.

 Doug opted for the Karabuta pork chop ($19).
 How good was it?
 Doug called his pork chop with chimichurri “the best pork chop I have ever had in my life.”
 And Doug doesn’t lie about pork chops!

-The final main course on our birthday gorge-fest was my blackboard special 12-ounce ribeye steak with bernaise sauce ($26).
-It was quite good, but the herb crusted rack of lamb was my favorite of my two main dish meals.
+The final main course on our birthday gorge-fest was my blackboard special 12-ounce ribeye steak with bearnaise sauce ($26).
+It was quite good, but the herb crusted rack of lamb was the favorite of my two main dish meals.
 Although my steak looks rather lonely, I was also scarfing down beets and Brussels sprouts with it at every opportunity.

 On our first trip to AltaEats, we also partook of a couple of desserts that had bourbon influences (what could go wrong there).
 We enjoyed (well, I almost ate all of it) the bourbon/butterscotch pudding ($8) that seemed similar to a pot de crème.
 It was fantastic, as was the apple tart in a bourbon-caramel sauce ($8).

-Both of our experiences at AltaEats have been nothing less than marvelous.
+Both of our experiences have been nothing less than marvelous.
 From the great service to the delicious and innovative dishes, we have definitely been “wowed.”
-If you come here, some of the aforementioned dishes might not be on the menu, because it does change, but my guess is you’ll be quite satisfied when your evening has concluded.
+If you come here, some of the dishes I mentioned might not be on the menu, because it does change, but my guess is you’ll be quite satisfied when your evening has concluded.

 In addition, AltaEats also has something called a “Sunday Roastie.”
 Order a meal that feeds about four people by 1 p.m. on a Sunday, and then pick it up by 5 p.m.
-A couple of recent Sunday Roasties have included Chicken Tagine with Cous Cous or London Broil with Yorkshire Pudding, Creamed Spinach and two loaves of ALta Bread (oh, I hope they have that combo again).
-Call early…it is first call-first served.
+A couple of recent Sunday Roasties have included Chicken Tagine with Cous Cous or London Broil with Yorkshire Pudding, Creamed Spinach and two loaves of Alta Bread (oh, I hope they have that combo again).
+Make sure to call them early because it is first call-first served.

-I read somewhere the owner/chef would rather AltaEats be considered an Altadena restaurant (hence the name), however it does technically have a Pasadena address.
-But whichever city it resides in, make the trek (or in our case…short drive) to the newly renamed by me AltaPasadena area and enjoy dinner at AltaEats.
+I read somewhere the owner/chef would rather AltaEats be considered an Altadena restaurant (hence the name), however, it does technically have a Pasadena address.
+But whichever city it resides in, make the trek (or in our case, the short drive) to the newly renamed by me AltaPasadena area and enjoy dinner at AltaEats.
 And be sure to try the beets!

 1860 North Allen Avenue